Dean Raven was born in Nottingham, United Kingdom, and now lives in Melbourne, Australia.

 So that explains Remember My Name.

 You could say that.
-Remember My Name is my version of a Sydney Sheldon novel … written in the style of EM Forster.
+Remember My Name is my version of a Sydney Sheldon novel … written in the style of EM Forster and with a social conscience around capitalism, morality and the meaning of family.

 When I first started writing I was targeting short story competitions, and social satire seemed like the best genre for that medium.
 I liked writing about ordinary people in extraordinary situations, so when I wanted to write a novel, it was only natural I would come up with a social satire.